Jubaer-Shondhi/grn-inference-pipeline/README.md

 ## Large-Scale Datasets (For more experiment)

-For users who want to run experiments with larger datasets, I have pre-simulated **1000 datasets** available on FAUBOX.
+For users who want to run experiments with larger datasets, I have pre-simulated **1000 datasets** available on google drive: https://drive.google.com/file/d/1ZYai7rdoWR_x1zHhZwLAdpdpvNCsLu_R/view?usp=sharing

 ### How to Use